Engineering Altermagnetism via Layer Shifts and Spin Order in Bilayer MnPS$_3$: Results

-\subsection{Magnetic Configurations of the Bilayer}
+Figure~\ref{fig:sim} summarizes the magnetic space groups for different lateral shifts.
+AA configurations mostly fall under Type-II MSGs in the parallel state, consistent with protected spin degeneracy.
+In contrast, AA$^\prime$ stackings span lower-symmetry, often noncentrosymmetric groups.
+Only at special displacements does inversion-like pairing re-emerge to preserve $\mathcal{PT}$.
+Although conventional space group assignment offers structural insight, it does not alone determine whether nonrelativistic spin splitting occurs.
+Altermagnetism depends on an intricate interplay of spatial, spin, and antiunitary symmetries, particularly $\mathcal{PT}$.
+In many configurations, it is the existence of a valid spin-exchanging connector that dictates whether splitting arises.
+To expose these subtleties, we adopt the spin-Laue formalism, which explicitly treats symmetries as composite operations in real and spin space, including both $\SL{a}{C^2_\mathrm{spin}}$ and antiunitary elements like $\mathcal{PT}$~\cite{Pan2024, Zeng2024Description, Liu2024}.

-We consider two collinear antiferromagnetic configurations in bilayer MnPS$_3$ to assess how stacking geometry influences magnetic symmetry.
-Each monolayer retains its intrinsic N\'eel-type order~\cite{MnPS3_Neel_Monolayer1, MnPS3_Neel_Monolayer2}, with Mn moments alternating up and down on the honeycomb lattice.
-When stacked into a bilayer, the unit cell contains four Mn atoms, allowing for two distinct interlayer alignments: in the $\uparrow\downarrow/\uparrow\downarrow$ configuration, both layers share the same spin pattern, producing parallel alignment; in the $\uparrow\downarrow/\downarrow\uparrow$ state, the top layer is flipped with respect to the bottom, resulting in antiparallel coupling.
-These configurations and their stacking definitions are illustrated in Fig.~\ref{fig:scheme}~\cite{Interlayer_Coupling_MPS3_1, Interlayer_Coupling_MPS3_2}.
+\textbf{Magnetic Configurations of the Bilayer}

-Although both configurations are collinear and globally antiferromagnetic, they belong to different magnetic space groups and exhibit distinct symmetry responses under lateral displacements.
-The combination of interlayer spin alignment and stacking shift generates bilayers with different real- and spin-space symmetries.
-This interplay determines whether spin degeneracy is preserved or lifted, and underlies the emergence of altermagnetic behavior.
+We consider two collinear antiferromagnetic alignments in bilayer MnPS$_3$ to isolate how stacking geometry controls magnetic symmetry.
+Each monolayer hosts the established Néel order on the honeycomb Mn sublattice~\cite{MnPS3_Neel_Monolayer1, MnPS3_Neel_Monolayer2}, with alternating up and down moments.
+Stacking two such layers produces four Mn sites per unit cell and two distinct interlayer arrangements: in the parallel configuration ($\uparrow\downarrow/\uparrow\downarrow$) the spin pattern is the same in both layers, while in the antiparallel ($\uparrow\downarrow/\downarrow\uparrow$) the top layer is flipped relative to the bottom.
+These magnetic geometries and their relation to stacking are illustrated in Fig.~\ref{fig:scheme}~\cite{leon2025interlayer, Interlayer_Coupling_MPS3_2}.